epomatti/azure-cheatsheet/README.md

 - Support Linked Servers
 - Support distributed server-side transactions using Transact-SQL

+Managed instances DO NOT support:
+- Availability Zones

 ### Intelligent Performance

 SQL offers the following resources to help with performance: